• Skip to main content

 Prospect Lake, Wheat Ridge.
 Photo: cathy andersen

-This lake located just south of I-70 west of Denver is so small that it’s easy to miss, but it does allow standup paddle boarding.
-It’s part of the scenic Wheat Ridge Greenbelt (a section of the Clear Creek Trail), which is cherished by local residents.
+This lake, located just south of I-70 west of Denver in Prospect Park, is so small that it’s easy to miss, but it does allow standup paddleboarding.
+It’s part of the scenic Wheat Ridge Greenbelt (a section of the Clear Creek Trail), which residents cherish.

 West Lake